Missile Defense Integration & Operations Center

 - Originally the hub of the National Test Bed, it was a network of missile defense centers working on the complex issues of developing a Ballistic Missile Defense System.

 - A multi-configurable 676,000 sq. ft. facility, on Schriever Air Force Base, built to handle the dynamic needs of missile defense.
 Programs can be expanded or replaced depending upon the priorities established by MDA leadership.
-These changes can occur rapidly and at a low cost due to the architectural design of the building.
+These changes can occur rapidly and cost-effectively due to the innovative architectural design of the building.

 - Connectivity and configuration management of communications and equipment can be easily monitored and revised due to the flexibility of the structure.